 An authorized user manually cancels the session.

 Any resource associated with the session is deleted or removed from the target.
-This includes: the host, the host set, the host catalog, the target itself, the project, the organization, the user, the user's account, or the account's authentication method.
+This includes: the host, the host set, the host catalog, a credential, a credential library, a credential store, the target itself, the project, the organization, the user, the user's account, or the account's authentication method.

 In addition to the above, a session terminates non-forcefully when the user closes all connections and no additional connections are allowed because of a connection limit.